Does Nucleus block email ports? Are any ports blocked by Nucleus (ie. for web browsing, file sharing, ftp, etc.)?

 Nucleus provides great customer service and technical support–everything you expect from a market leader in Internet access.

 Nucleus is delivering a number of advanced new services to enhance your Internet experience.
-These next-generation technologies (such as ADSL) offer greatly-improved speeds over traditional analog Internet connections so you can quickly access high-bandwidth applications and content.
+These next-generation technologies (such as vDSL) offer greatly-improved speeds over traditional analog Internet connections so you can quickly access high-bandwidth applications and content.

 From a practical standpoint, DSL is delivered over the telephony infrastructure and Cable is delivered over the coaxial infrastructure.
-DSL is delivered on a dedicated connection to your home or business and speeds will not be affected by the usage of your “neighbours”.
+DSL is delivered on a dedicated connection to your home or business and speeds will not be affected by the usage of your “neighbors”.
 Cable speeds, conversely, can be affected by the usage of others on your same node as this service is truncated.

 - D-Link 300i ADSL